minprog/platforms/scraping-data/50 crawling/index.md

 - It should read the input into a pandas DataFrame.
 - It should output a `.png` file containing a line plot.
 - The plot should have a legend making clear which line corresponds to which language.
 - It should show the number of occurrences of each language *per decade*.
-(Each occurrence counts equally, whether it's the first language or the last language for a movie).
+(Each occurrence counts equally, whether it is the first language or the last language for a movie).
 - The horizontal axis of the plot should have the decades (1930s to 2010s), the vertical axis should have the number of occurrences.

 Looking at your plot, which was the second most influential language in the 1970s?